pingcap/docs/system-variables.md

 - Scope: SESSION
 - Default value: `300`
 - Range: `[1, 2147483647]`
+- Unit: Seconds
 - This variable is used to set the timeout for executing the `SPLIT REGION` statement.
-The unit is second.
 If a statement is not executed completely within the specified time value, a timeout error is returned.

 ### tidb_window_concurrency <span class="version-mark">New in v4.0</span>